 If you want to read a quick “TL;DR” and then move on, I’ll save you some time: Picoworkers wouldn’t be my first choice of micro-working site, even though the platform itself seems legit.
 However, I’d suggest reading the whole review anyway.
-There are some alternatives to Picoworker at the end, and the review will also give you some interesting insights into the murky world of internet marketing!
+If nothing else, it will give you some interesting insights into the murky world of internet marketing!

 Let’s get started!

 Picoworkers is a two way platform.
 Once you set up an account, you can both perform small tasks for money, or pay people to do micro-tasks for you.
 For example, if you were keen to get more people to follow your social media accounts, or to join the mailing list for your blog, you could pay them to do so.

 It’s the nature of some of these tasks that make me a little uncomfortable about recommending Picoworkers – so read on to find out more.

 Is Picoworkers a Scam?

 Picoworkers isn’t a scam.
 It’s easy to find Picoworker payment proofs from people who have earned money from the platform.
 The company has an “About” page with full address details and even a phone number.